SalvaHH/SalvaHH/python-combinatorics.md

 n_friends = 10
 n_possible_teams = math.factorial(n_friends)/(math.factorial(n_friends-player_each_team)*math.factorial(player_each_team))
 ```
-Now imagine that we want to organise more balanced teams dividing our friends in good players and bad players:
+Now imagine that this football match was boring and we want to organise more balanced teams dividing our friends in good players and bad players:

 ```python
 good_players = ["Holly","Benjy","Leo","Cristiano"]